boorstat/boorstat.github.io/about.md

 permalink: /about/
 ---

-Boorstat — simple about useless.\\
+Boorstat — simply about useless.\\
 With images and code.